A Beginner’s Guide to Orienteering

-Those taking part won’t get to do any advanced planning as they don’t get to see the map until the race starts, and the winner is the person who manages to visit all of the controls in the right order in the quickest time.
+Those taking part won’t get to do any advanced planning as they don’t get to see the map until the race starts.
+And the winner is the person who manages to visit all the controls in the right order in the quickest time.

 How do you play?